Thursday, February 2, 2017

 21. I can be just as zealous about doing this reading on vacations, as I am about doing it during the school semester (which is also my work schedule, since I'm a math tutor).
 I've been known to take some time off from it during vacations sometimes, but I've sometimes felt bad when this happens, as though I'm "not accomplishing anything" during that time.
 (Sometimes I think I need to let myself be more satisfied with the reading that I do.)

 22. I sometimes feel that I'm switching back and forth between things a lot - and not only with my foreign languages, but with different periods in history as well.
-It's something of a strange feeling, which may be the inevitable result of the way I structure my reading.
+It's something of a strange feeling, which may be the inevitable result of the way that I structure my reading.
 I read Ancient Greek philosophy simultaneously with reading nineteenth-century political philosophy, for example, and watch documentary programs on television about anything from the Roman Empire to the 20th-century Cold War - causing me to switch back and forth between periods all the time, as well as between languages.

 23. Because of the sheer size of the books that I try to read, I don't often get through many books in a single year - getting through two or three of them in a year feels like something of an accomplishment for me.
 I like to think that their quality makes up somewhat for their small quantity.